Welcome to my research page! You can follow the links below (or scroll through this page) to see some summaries of current and past research projects!

 The pattern and magnitude of surface warming as a result of increased land surface evaporative resistance in coupled simulations is largely the result of changes in cloud cover.
 In particular, low clouds in the CAM5 atmospheric model are particularly sensitive to terrestrial evaporation in parts of the northern mid-latitudes.
 While decreasing evaporation from the land surface initially leads to warming (from reduced latent heat flux), in some regions this reduction in evaporation leads to sufficiently large decreases in atmospheric water vapour to cause loss of low cloud cover.
 This results in more shortwave energy reaching the land surface in regions with cloud loss, which drives the increased magnitude (and specific pattern) of warming in coupled simulations.

-Changing the aerodynamic roughness of the land surface results in similar surface temperatures in offline and coupled simulations.
-However, the 2m air temperature change driven by a change in land surface roughness differs substantially between coupled and offline simulations.
-This is a direct result of the parametrization of turbulent energy exchange in land surface models; in offline land models, artificially large air-to-surface temperature gradients are allowed to form, which are mixed out/smoothed in coupled land-atmosphere simulations.
+Changing the aerodynamic roughness of the land surface results in similar surface temperatures in land-only and coupled simulations.
+However, the 2m air temperature change driven by a change in land surface roughness differs substantially between coupled and land-only simulations.
+This is a direct result of the parametrization of turbulent energy exchange in land surface models; in land-only models, artificially large air-to-surface temperature gradients are allowed to form, which are mixed out/smoothed in coupled land-atmosphere simulations.

 Importance of atmospheric coupling